spollard/josh-works.github.io/_posts/2017-05-27-developer-workflow.md

 There's some keyboard shortcuts I use all the time for Chrome.
 Don't try to use all at once, but test each one once or twice, decide if you like it, and then use it for a few days.

+_note: I've recently migrated to Firefox, for a few reasons.
+All of the extensions and shortcuts are available in, and apply to, Firefox, so I'm leaving this section otherwise untouched.
+I just wish Firefox had a hide/reveal bookmarks toolbar keyboard shortcut like Chrome._

 ### Shortcuts for Chrome

 - `cmd-l` puts the "focus" on the address bar.
 You can copy the address, paste a different one in, etc.